pwillard/CBASIC/manual.md

 [NOTE]
-This example shows a random file being opened and the operator being prompted for the number of records that the file is to be initialized for, when input the highest record # is written first t o expand the file.
+This example shows a random file being opened and the operator being prompted for the number of records that the file is to be initialized for, when input the highest record # is written first to expand the file.
 The rest of the records are then initialized in sequence via the for next loop until the highest record is re-written & the file closed.

 ==== CHAIN